yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 <!-- /toc -->

 ## Summary
-The AI Gateway project is to act as a centralized access point for managing and controlling access to various AI models within an organization.
+The `Envoy AI Gateway` is to act as a centralized access point for managing and controlling access to various AI models within an organization.
 It provides a single interface for developers to interact with different AI Services while ensuring security, governance and observability over AI traffic.

-This proposal introduces new Custom Resource Definitions(CRD) to support the requirements of the `Envoy AI Gateway`: **AIGatewayRoute**, **AIServiceBackend** and **BackendSecurityPolicy**.
+It introduces new Custom Resource Definitions(CRD) to support the requirements of the `Envoy AI Gateway`: **AIGatewayRoute**, **AIServiceBackend** and **BackendSecurityPolicy**.

 * The `AIGatewayRoute` specifies the schema for the user requests and routing rules to the `AIServiceBackend`s.
 * The `AIServiceBackend` defines the AI service backend schema and security policy for various AI Services.
 This resource is managed by the Inference Platform Admin persona.
-* The `BackendSecurityPolicy` defines the authentication policy for AI services with API key or cloud credentials.
+* The `BackendSecurityPolicy` defines the authentication policy for upstream AI services using API key or cloud credentials.
-* Rate Limiting for LLM workload is based on tokens, we extend `Envoy Gateway` to support generic cost based rate limiting.
+* Rate Limiting for LLM workload is based on tokens, we extend `Envoy Gateway` to support generic cost based rate limiting as envoy so far only supports request based rate limiting.

 ## Goals

-- Drive the consensus on the `Envoy AI Gateway` API for the MVP features
+- Drive the consensus on the `Envoy AI Gateway` API for the MVP features:
   - Upstream Model Access: Support accessing models from an initial list of AI Services: AWS Bedrock, OpenAI.
   - Unified Client Access: Support a unified AI gateway API across AI Services.
-  - Traffic Management: Monitor and regulate AI usage, including token rate limiting and cost optimization by tracking API calls and model usage.
+  - Traffic Management: Monitor and regulate AI service traffic, including token rate limiting by tracking token usages for LLM models.
   - Observability: Provide detailed insights into usage patterns, performance and potential issues through logging and metrics collection.
   - Policy Enforcement: Allow organizations to set specific rules and guidelines for how AI models can be accessed and used.
-- Documentation of API decisions for posterity
+- Documentation of API decisions for posterity.

 ## Non-Goals